 Grains that have already been heat-treated, like rolled oats and kasha, do not need to be soaked.

-Cooking helps deactivate anti-nutrients in the grain.
-Which is one of the reasons I do NOT recommend eating raw sprouted grains!
-The preparation process is simply not complete without roasting or cooking.
+Some modern trends do not make any sense.
+The preparation process is simply not complete without roasting or cooking grains.
 There are many foods you can eat raw, but whole grains are not one of them.

 Let’s follow their lead.
-I believe they knew better then modern nutritional science about what to eat and how to eat it.
+I believe they knew better than modern nutritional science about what to eat and how to eat it.

-The Energetics of Food, Steve Gagne, 2006, pg.
+http://www.drweil.com/drw/u/QAA401214/Need-Omega-9-Fatty-Acid.html http://www.health.harvard.edu/blog/artificial-sweeteners-sugar-free-but-at-what-cost-201207165030 http://www.scientificamerican.com/article/carbs-against-cardio/ The Energetics of Food, Steve Gagne, 2006, pg.
 295